Hatsue Yuasa: Life

 In 1926, the journal Neue Zeitschrift für Musik praised the "kimono dressed graceful appearance" as well as the "perfect vocal artistry" of the singer.
 In the Linzer Tages-Post on the other hand, in 1928 was to be read:

 Among the fans of the "Japanese nightingale" was the playwright Gerhart Hauptmann, who wrote her a letter of thanks after a concert.

 Between 1932 and 1934, Yuasa appeared in four German films, including with the popular singer Helge Rosvaenge in the feature film Der Knallenffekt.
 In it, she helps a singer in the leading role of the opera Le postillon de Lonjumeau to achieve the desired bang effect with a whip by attaching bang snaps to it.
 In 1933 she appeared in the movie Spiegel, which was produced by Nicholas Kaufmann and was based on a script by Wilhelm Prager.
-The director of the short film, which showed Japanese life, was her compatriot, the musician Kōichi Kishi (1909–1937).
+The director of the short film, which showed Japanese life, was her compatriot, the musician Kishi Kōichi (composer) (1909–1937).

 Yuasa sang in Germany and German-occupied territories until at least 1943.
 She gave numerous concerts in Berlin, so in January 1942, when she sang songs by Gluck and Johannes Brahms in the Beethovensaal; at the piano sat Michael Raucheisen.
 At a concert in Dresden in March 1943 the composer and musician Willy Jaeger (1895-1986) was her accompanist at the piano.

 In 1945 a recording was published on which she sang Cherubino from Mozart's Le nozze di Figaro.

 There is no information about Yuasa's further path in life.